Focus and Scope

 Authors are permitted to self-archive works on their personal or institutional webpages and repositories.

-The views expressed in this journal are those of the authors and do not, and should not, be considered representative of International Journal of Rural Law and Policy or UTS ePRESS or the University of Technology, Sydney.
+The views expressed in this journal are those of the authors and do not, and should not, be considered representative of Gateways: International Journal of Community Research and Engagement or UTS ePRESS or the University of Technology Sydney or the University of North Carolina Charlotte.

 It is the responsibility of the author/s to ensure: